 4) Help them connect with those who will best support them.
 Ask if they need help calling anyone and discuss who will be their support in the days, weeks, and months to come.

 5) Acknowledge that you don’t know what to say.
 If you are struggling with your words, just be honest.
-Families will understand, because in that moment they know there is nothing anyone could possibly say to fix the situation.
+Families will understand because at that moment they know there is nothing anyone could possibly say to fix the situation.

 6) Give them space if they need it.
 Many families will want time with each other and with the person who just died.
 Take your cues from the family and give them space if they need it.